sharontherese/latin-mass-funeral/content/Resources/Commentaries.md

 # About

 Below are classic Biblical commentaries on the _propers_ of the wedding Mass.
+Because of their length, only a portion of the commentaries for the Epistle and the Gospel are included.

 The two commentaries I pull from are Haydock [^1] and St. Thomas Aquinas' Catena Aurea [^2].
 For more commentaries, visit Sermonry [^3] and Psallam Domino [^4].